jacheung/ML-deployment/README.md

 1. Parallelized - Optuna can be easily configured with a central database to log which hyperparameters are currently being tested and parallelize searches over multiple threads or processes.
 2. Bayesian - With each completed hyperparameter step Optuna dynamically changes where in the search space to test, spending more steps in spaces yielding higher evaluation scores.

-This tools is useful when working on a local machine.
-Further Optuna can be modified to run on top of Kubernetes as well.
+This is useful for parallelizing search on a local machine and it can be further modified to run on top of Kubernetes.
+However in the future, we'll be leaning on Katib for scaling.

 See more [here](https://optuna.org/)